 Alegria, the dramatic film inspired by the Cirque du Soleil show, is a fable that entwines the story of a street mime and a circus singer falling in Love at First Sight with that of unwanted children being forced to tend and sell flowers for a cruel taskmaster.
-It's too dark and mature thematically for children — the story kicks off with the mime and his child friend both literally wanting to die, a supporting character is a lovelorn old alcoholic, etc. But how many teens or adults want to watch a movie about whimsical circus people helping to realize a World Half Full?
+Aside from the obvious (namely, Everyone Hates Mimes), it's too dark and mature thematically for children — the story kicks off with the mime and his child friend both literally wanting to die, a supporting character is a lovelorn old alcoholic, etc. But how many teens or adults want to watch a movie about whimsical circus people helping to realize a World Half Full?
 The film only made it to theaters in Canada and a few European countries.

 This is key to why Newsies bombed in 1992: A drama about a 1899 newsboys' strike — and it's a musical!
 Disney had seen so much success with animated musicals at the turn of the decade that they saw potential in this live-action one; Jeffrey Katzenberg compared it to Oliver!
 But there hadn't been a blockbuster, live-action movie musical since 1978's Grease that didn't clearly take place in a fantastical context (i.e., the Muppet films).
 To the average kid moviegoer, a dramatic, realistic musical came off as unrelatable, especially when lighter fare like Beethoven and Ferngully was on offer that particular spring.
 Adults were likely turned off by the kid-centric cast lacking in (then-)name performers (if, again, they weren't turned off by the fact that it was a musical), and its setting didn't have obvious appeal to anyone.
 There is a happy ending here — while it was a Box Office Bomb, it did well in the video aftermarket and became a Cult Classic, to the point that it received a successful Screen-to-Stage Adaptation in 2011.